-• A minimum of 78 graduate semester hours beyond the baccalaureate degree is required for the completion of a DNP degree.
-Specialty courses have varying credit split requirements between didactic and clinical.
+- A minimum of 78 graduate semester hours beyond the baccalaureate degree is required for the completion of a DNP degree in addition to the NUR 7000 prerequisite statistics course. - Specialty courses have varying credit split requirements between didactic and clinical.
 It is the student's responsibility to register for the correct credits.
 Failure to do so may result in non-certification of degree completion and delay of graduation